-- Acceptance notifications are sent via email or a first class letter.
+- Acceptance notifications are sent via email with a mailed letter to follow.

-- Login periodically to check your information status & the comment box.
+- Log into the application site periodically to check your information status & the comment box.
 We will notify you and schedule a conference call if the admissions committee selects you for an interview.

 Before West Virginia University can issue the document necessary to apply for a student visa (Form I-20 or Form IAP-66), the student must provide proof that he or she has the adequate financial resources to provide for his or her expenses incurred while studying at WVU.
 Certification of financial support can take one of or a combination of the following forms: